ViperSLM/PlutoFramework/README.md

 The core of the framework library itself doesn't need any dependencies apart from a C/C++ compiler w/ C++17 support and CMake.
 However, some modules might have some external dependencies.

+# License
+This project is licensed under the terms of the BSD-3-Clause license.
+Check LICENSE for more info.